Janine Barden-O'Fallon, PhD

 Dr. Janine Barden-O'Fallon has worked in the field of monitoring, evaluation and research in international health and development for more than fifteen years.
 She specializes in family planning and reproductive health, collecting primary quantitative and qualitative data, developing M&E tools and methodologies and providing technical assistance to global initiatives, government agencies, and organizations on the collection, analysis and use of information for program planning and decision-making.
 She served as Director of MEASURE Evaluation PRH, a five-year USAID-funded project, from 2009-2014.

-- Reviewal, assessment and revision of core family planning indicators, including as a technical advisor for the Performance, Monitoring, and Evidence Working Group of FP2030.
+-Reviews, assesses, and revises core family planning indicators, including as a technical advisor for the Performance Monitoring and Evidence Working Group of FP2030.

 - MCFH MPH Admissions & Awards Committee Member